premchander-revature/interviewquestions/SQL/SQLinterviewquestions/SQLinterviewquestions.md

 ------

-22.How do we create an event.
-Write a sample query for the annual function in the office ?
+22.Write a sample query for the annual function in the office and how do we create an event?

 ![Medium](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/Medium%20(2).svg)